 ProForm HIIT Trainer

-The base HIIT Trainer features a 10" vertical climb and a 5" elliptical path, a 7" LED display, 32 workout programs, grip heart rate, 24 resistance levels and a pretty solid warranty: Lifetime on the frame, 3 years on parts and 1 year on labor.
+The base HIIT Trainer features a 10" vertical climb and a 5" elliptical path, a 7" Smart HD display, built in workout programs, grip heart rate, 24 resistance levels and a pretty solid warranty: 10 years on the frame, 3 years on parts and 1 year on labor.
 You also get a workout fan, music port and access to the company's patented iFit Coach technology.

 Bowflex Max Trainer M3